How hooks work

 Each function component may have calls for any of the supported hooks.
 Remember,

-all hooks calls occur withing the renderWithHooks
+all hooks calls occur withing the renderWithHooks function (exception for

 the hooks for re-renders, they are called from within the renderWithHooksAgain